GerindT/reSearch/readme.txt

     -Dockerfile to run the php and apache server hosted in render.com -Remote Mysql server running of oracle free instance

-PS:Cors is enabled and can be changed on .htaccess in api folder
+PS:Cors is enabled and can be accessed in the headers